Do emails still work and what is the best way to build an email list. Plus, what you need to do with a list to make it work for you.

 Do webinars and audio chats.

-Everyone you come in contact could be on your list, they don’t want everything you market but they may want something one fine day.
+Everyone you come in contact with could be on your list, they don’t want everything you market but they may want something one fine day.

 Keep your list clean